kurenn/ruby-dojo/docs/install-ruby.md

 ### SQLite3

 First of all, we need to install libsqlite3-dev, which is the package for the development headers for SQLite3.
-We need this so that when bundle install runs as a part of rails new, it will be able to install the sqlite3 gem that is a default dependency of Rails applications.
+We need this so that each time `bundle install` runs as a part of 'rails new...', this one is able to install the sqlite3 gem. sqlite3 is a default dependency of Rails applications.

 ```bash
 sudo apt-get install libsqlite3-dev
 ```

 And that’s it!
-Now you’ve got a Ruby on Rails environment where you can use to start your (first?)
+Now you’ve got yourself a shiny new Ruby on Rails environment where you can use to start your (first?)
 Rails application with such minimal effort.

 A good read after this would be the [official guides for Ruby on Rails](http://guides.rubyonrails.org/).